Frontline Sales Training

 • Feel – Acknowledge their reaction.
 “I get it.”

-• Felt – Show that others have been in their shoes. “many of my clients…”
+• Felt – Show that others have been in their shoes.
+“Many of my clients…”

-• Found – Share how they changed their mind. “but once they saw how we…they found it really helpful.”
+• Found – Share how they changed their mind.
+“But once they saw how we…they found it really helpful.”

 For example: